foxharp/autoblind/README.md

 background
 ----------
-about 15 years ago i bought some surplus Makita drapery motors (http://tinyurl.com/bqpafrt), figured out how to use them, and then never did anything with them.
+about 15 years ago i bought some surplus Makita drapery motors (http://tinyurl.com/bqpafrt, opens in google groups), figured out how to use them, and then never did anything with them.

 in the meantime, i've done a lot of embedded programming, including on AVR micros.  when OLPC decided to use some extra